rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ```
 **Example injection attack**

-In practise, values such as `fiona` are dynamically set by clients, but Parameterized Statements protect against something like the following:
+In practice, values such as `fiona` are set dynamically by clients, but Parameterized Statements protect against something like the following:
 ```bash
 curl -XPOST 'localhost:4001/db/query?pretty&timings' -H "Content-Type: application/json" -d '[
     ["SELECT * FROM foo WHERE name=?", "fiona; DROP TABLE foo"]